squarepupil/website-pages/src/pages/introduction.md

 ---

-Arts & Ideas Sudbury School is modeled after Sudbury Valley School, the first school of its kind founded in 1968.
-At A&I, students and staff run the school together through a democratic structure in which every staff and student has one vote in every decision we make.
-With no curriculum, no required academics, no testing and a daily schedule left up to each student to decide for themselves, students at A&I are free to learn, explore, and reflect at their own pace and in ways that work best for them.
+Arts & Ideas Sudbury School is modeled after Sudbury Valley School, the first school of its kind, founded in 1968.
+At A&I, students and staff run the school together through a democratic structure in which every staff and student has one vote in every decision made.
+With no curriculum, no required academics, no testing and a daily schedule left up to each student to decide for themselves, students at A&I are free to learn, explore, and reflect at their own pace in a manner that work best for them.

 Our viewpoint is that children are already amazing people.
 They are driven to explore life and all of its many complexities.
 Our humble goal is to do no